erelsgl/badkan/docker/README.md

         sudo docker pull erelsgl/badkan:latest

-5. To run the container, first exit the previous running container:
+5. To stop the running container and run a new one:

         sudo docker container stop badkan

-then do:

         sudo bash ../start/docker.sh

 6. To remove old versions do: